Police search for 6 suspects in Pearl City robbery

-Six people robbed a man and woman, both 20 years old, early this morning in a Pearl City parking lot.
+Six people robbed a man and woman, both 20 years old, early Thursday morning in a Pearl City parking lot.

 Police said the suspects threatened the pair at 3:30 a.m. and demanded their property.